-All performers shall deliver detailed spend plans (or detailed program plans for fixed-price award instruments) at program kickoff and execution of subsequent option awards, quarterly technical reports, monthly technical status updates, and monthly financial reports including updated expenditures (for cost reimbursement award instruments).
-Performers shall prepare and submit briefing materials and participate in quarterly progress reviews and interim monthly pulse checks, either via teleconference or at the performer's site at the discretion of DARPA.
-All performers shall participate in and support program-wide reviews held at least annually and scheduled at the Program Manager's discretion.
-All performers should be prepared to respond to off-schedule delivery of technical updates and summary slides at the DARPA Program Manager's request.
+It is expected that any resultant awards will require performers to deliver a detailed spend plan at program kickoff and execution of subsequent option awards, quarterly technical reports, monthly technical status updates, and monthly financial reports including updated expenditures.
+It is further expected that performers shall prepare and submit briefing materials and participate in quarterly progress reviews, either via teleconference or at the performer's site at the discretion of DARPA.
+All performers shall participate in and support an in-person kickoff meeting and in-person program-wide reviews held at least annually and scheduled at the Program Manager's discretion.